bormaxi8080/starred/README.md

 ## Shell

+- [0xKayala/NucleiScanner](https://github.com/0xKayala/NucleiScanner) - NucleiScanner is a Powerful Automation tool for detecting Unknown Vulnerabilities in the Web Applications
 - [NullArray/IntRec-Pack](https://github.com/NullArray/IntRec-Pack) - Intelligence and Reconnaissance Package/Bundle installer.
 - [0xcyberpj/tweet-machine](https://github.com/0xcyberpj/tweet-machine) - This tool can retrieve :  1.Deleted tweets and replies ,Even if The account is suspended  2 .Old bios and Timestamp of The tweets
 - [allen-munsch/bash-video](https://github.com/allen-munsch/bash-video) - bash cli video editing "suite" which ... just wraps ffmpeg